Code of Ethics for Senior Financial Officers Policy

 The objective of this policy is to promote honest and ethical conduct, proper disclosure of financial information in the Bank’s financial reports and compliance with applicable laws, rules and regulations by the Bank’s senior officers who have financial responsibilities.

 This policy applies to the Bank’s Senior Financial Officers.
 The policy addresses activities, roles and relationships and outlines requirements to assure the highest standards of honest and ethical conduct are being maintained, and conflicts of interest are being avoided.

-Senior Financial Officer means the Bank’s: President, Chief Executive Officer, EVP, Chief Operating Officer and Chief Financial Officer; EVP, Chief Business Officer; SVP, Chief Accounting Officer; SVP, Chief Risk Officer; SVP, Housing and Community Investment; SVP, Internal Audit; SVP, Chief Information Officer; SVP Treasurer and SVP, Chief Credit Officer.
+Senior Financial Officer means the Bank’s: President, Chief Executive Officer, EVP, Chief Operating Officer, EVP, Chief Financial Officer; EVP, Chief Business Officer; EVP, Chief Risk and Compliance Officer; SVP, Chief Accounting Officer; SVP, Housing and Community Investment; SVP, Chief Information Officer; SVP Treasurer and SVP, Chief Credit Officer.

 5. Roles and responsibilities

 - The Board is responsible for the approval of this policy.

 - The Audit Committee is responsible for the interpretation and the assessment of compliance with the policy.

 - The First Vice President, Human Resources is responsible for administration of this Code and collecting the annual certifications from each of the Senior Financial Officers.